-Historic Environment Scotland published the Burgh Survey in 2010 This provides a "broadranging synthesis of the history and archaeology of Whithorn"6 As part of the third series of Burgh Surveys, It is intended to "furnish local authorities, developers and residents with reliable information to help manage the archaeology and historic environment of Scotland's urban centres."
+Historic Scotland (now Historic Environment Scotland) published the Burgh Survey in 2010.
+This provides a "broad ranging synthesis of the history and archaeology of Whithorn" As part of the third series of Burgh Surveys, It is intended to "furnish local authorities, developers and residents with reliable information to help manage the archaeology and historic environment of Scotland's urban centres."